lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

    stating that you changed the files and the date of any change.

-   c) You must cause the whole of the work to be licensed at no charge to all third parties under the terms of this License.
+   c) You must cause the whole of the work to be licensed at no charge to projectsAndUsers third parties under the terms of this License.

    d) If a facility in the modified Library refers to a function or a table of data to be supplied by an application program that uses